openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 case of reports relating to spaces within the scope of the foundation) or the processes put in place by a project.
-In exceptional cases where a reporter wishes to challenge the response from the CPC or Project, or does not feel comfortable reporting through the standard proceses, an escalation report can be made to coc-escalation@xxx.org.
+In exceptional cases where a reporter wishes to challenge the response from the CPC or Project, or does not feel comfortable reporting through the standard processes, an escalation report can be made to coc-escalation@xxx.org.

 All escalations will be reviewed and investigated by the Code of Conduct Panel (CoCP)